Cartgate picnic area

 This picnic area shouldn't be confused with the official service area at Cartgate Garage, barely a mile to the west.

-Catering: Cartgate Lodge Cafe Amenities: Picnic Tables, Toilets, Tourist Information Outdoor Space: Large wooded picnic area with plenty of grass space
+Catering: Cartgate Lodge Café Amenities: Toilets, Tourist Information Centre Outdoor Space: Large wooded picnic area with plenty of grass space

 Short stay free parking is available for all vehicles.